2011 Castilian-Leonese regional election

-A regional election was held in Castile and León on Sunday, 22 May 2011, to elect the 8th Cortes of the autonomous community.
+A regional election was held in Castile and León on 22 May 2011 to elect the 8th Cortes of the autonomous community.
 All 84 seats in the Cortes were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The election saw the People's Party (PP), which had formed the government of the region since the second democratic election in 1987, winning its largest majority to date with over 63% of the seats at stake (53 out of 84 seats), with incumbent president Juan Vicente Herrera being subsequently re-elected for a fourth term in office.
 The opposition Spanish Socialist Workers' Party (PSOE) and Leonese People's Union (UPL) both lost ground, with the former securing its worst result since 1995, whereas United Left (IU) re-entered parliament for the first time since the 1999 election.
 The new Union, Progress and Democracy (UPyD) party, while achieving a remarkable result for a first-time national party with 3.3% of the share (and scoring in third place in the Ávila and Burgos constituencies), failed to obtain any seats.

 Overview

-Under the 2007 Statute of Autonomy, the Cortes of Castile and León were the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2007 Statute of Autonomy, the Cortes of Castile and León was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Cortes of Castile and León expired four years after the date of their previous election.
+Amendments in 2007 abolished fixed-term elections, instead allowing the term of the Cortes to expire after an early dissolution.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of Castile and León (BOCYL), with election day taking place 54 days after the decree's publication.
+The previous election was held on 27 May 2007, which meant that the chamber's term would have expired on 27 May 2011.
+The election decree was required to be published no later than 3 May 2011, setting the latest possible date for election day on 26 June 2011.